jaimetur/PhotoMigrator/help/01-command-line-interface.md

 - If neither the GUI nor the TUI can be started, PhotoMigrator falls back to the same output as `PhotoMigrator --help`.
 - Running `PhotoMigrator <TAKEOUT_FOLDER>` opens the CLI TUI with `Google Takeout` preselected and the input path already filled.
 - Running `PhotoMigrator --tui` forces the interactive terminal UI explicitly.
+- Running `PhotoMigrator --configuration-file <CONFIG_FILE>` together with `--tui` opens the terminal UI with that configuration file already selected.

 > [!NOTE]
 > `--tui` is handled before the normal argparse parser starts, so it is a launcher flag and does not appear inside the generated `-h/--help` syntax block below.